Peacock Princess

 The Peacock Princess, Peacock Maiden or Chao Sisouthone and Nang Manola is a Tai legend and directly related to agricultural culture.
-This story features in the folklore of Myanmar, Cambodia, Thailand, Laos, Sri Lanka, northern Malaysia, Indonesia, Vietnam and China.
+This story also is related to the tale of Manohara and similar parallels in the folklore of Myanmar, Cambodia, Thailand, Laos, Sri Lanka, northern Malaysia, Indonesia, Vietnam and China.
 It is also compared to the international narrative of the Swan Maiden.

 History

 The tale originated within the people of the Dai ethnic group who worshiped peacocks.
 The Dai people worship peacocks as being messengers of peace, kindness, love and beauty.

 The Pannasjataka, a Pali text written by a Buddhist monk/sage in Chiangmai around AD 1450-1470, also told the story of Sudhana and Manohara from ancient India.
 There are also many similar versions told in China (where it is known as 悅意 (Yuèyì)), Japan, Korea, and Vietnam, including the Chinese story of the Princess and the Cowherd.
 In these stories, seven women who can fly descended to earth to take a bath, the youngest and prettiest of whom was captured by a human, and subsequently became a wife of a male human (either her captor or the prince-hero of the story).
 Later in the stories, the heroine put on some magical thing that enabled her to fly or transform into a bird, and flew away; prompting the quest by the hero in pursuit of his flying wife.